 The Assistant Principal will support the leadership team in ensuring consistent and effective implementation of the Victorian Curriculum and rigorous assessment and reporting processes.

-Please contact, Acting Assistant Principal, Dr Denise Clarke
+Please contact, Assistant Principal, Dan Moloney

 The school curriculum is a statement of the purpose of schooling.
 It defines what it is that all students have the opportunity to learn as a result of their schooling, set out as a series of learning progressions.
 Enabling students’ progress along this learning continuum is the fundamental role of JSA teachers and schools.

 The curriculum is the common set of knowledge and skills that are required by all students for life-long learning, social development and active and informed citizenship.

 JSA uses a range of standard curriculum options to develop and provide education programs that are meaningful for all students including: